Polyphenols Foods, Benefits, Types and Side Effects - Dr. Axe

 8. Promote brain health

-Research indicates that polyphenols promote brain health in several aspects.
+Research has indicated that polyphenols promote brain health in several aspects.

 Polyphenols have strong antioxidant properties that protect brain cells from oxidative stress, which is a major contributor to neurodegenerative diseases.
 By neutralizing free radicals, polyphenols help preserve the integrity and function of neurons.